NMcHale029/sql-challenge/README.md

 - salaries

 ### Data Analysis
-pgAdmin 4 was used to write script: Employee_queries.sql Queries created for the following:
+pgAdmin 4 was used to write script: Employee_queries.sql.

+Queries created for the following:
 1. List the employee number, last name, first name, sex, and salary of each employee.
 2. List the first name, last name, and hire date for the employees who were hired in 1986.